zpatten/sockit/README.md

     $ gem install sockit

+Then run the pry console to play with it:

+    $ bundle exec sockit

 ## USAGE

 By loading the gem TCPSocket will get monkey patched adding seamless transparent SOCKS proxy support.
 I favor using SS5 for a SOCKS server, so at this point I'm uncertain of absolute compatibility with other SOCKS servers.
 I'm following the RFC here; so if (insert other SOCKS server flavor here) follows the RFC everything is in theory compatible.